Boys & Girls Aid Foster Care Programs

 Length of Stay: 9 months–2 years

-The Nest serves children 4-10 years old who come from challenging and extremely traumatic experiences.
-These are children that would otherwise end up in hotel rooms due to a lack of foster homes willing to accept them.
+The Nest serves children 4-10 years old who come from challenging living situations and extremely traumatic experiences.
 They have complex needs that require well-trained and supportive foster parents.
 The Nest program offers around the clock professional support tailored to meet the foster family and child’s needs and help both parents and child succeed.
-Many of the children in the program can attend school, but some may require alternative academic settings.
+Many of the children in the program can attend preschool or school, but some may require alternative academic settings like special education classrooms.
 This program requires flexibility, patience, and experience, but the rewards are outstanding.
+Most children return to their parents or are adopted.

 Male, female and non-binary youth, ages 4-10